Rapptz/discord.py/docs/api.rst

     Represents the membership state of a :class:`TeamMember`.

+    .. versionadded:: 1.3

     .. container:: operations

       .. versionadded:: 2.0

       .. describe:: x == y

-            Checks if two membership states are equal.
+          Checks if two application states are equal.
       .. describe:: x != y

-            Checks if two membership states are not equal.
+          Checks if two application states are not equal.
       .. describe:: x > y

-            Checks if a membership state is higher than another.
+          Checks if a application state is higher than another.
       .. describe:: x < y

-            Checks if a membership state is lower than another.
+          Checks if a application state is lower than another.
       .. describe:: x >= y

-            Checks if a membership state is higher or equal to another.
+          Checks if a application state is higher or equal to another.
       .. describe:: x <= y

-            Checks if a membership state is lower or equal to another.
+          Checks if a application state is lower or equal to another.

-    .. versionadded:: 1.3

     .. attribute:: invited